odoo/documentation/content/applications/finance/accounting/bank/setup/bank_accounts.rst

 Bank Accounts
 =============

 You can manage as many **Bank Accounts** as needed on your database.
-Configuring them well allows you to make sure that all your banking data is up to date and ready for the reconciliation with your *Journal Entries*.
+Configuring them properly allows you to ensure that all your banking data is up to date and ready to be reconciled with your *Journal Entries*.

 In Odoo Accounting, each Bank Account is configured to have a dedicated *Journal* which is